Plastic Deformation and Non-Axial Curvature in Structural Steel¶

 Figure 38.
 Heavy I-beams bent into smooth semicircles around their vertical strong axis, demonstrating orthogonal-axis deformation inconsistent with gravitational overload.
 Image by NIST.

-- Visual Data: Heavy I-beams are bent into smooth semicircles ("U" shapes) around their Vertical Axis (The Strong Axis).
+- Observation: Heavy I-beams are bent into smooth semicircles ("U" shapes) around their vertical strong axis.

 Diagram 17.
 Strong-axis U bend: bending around vertical axis with lateral moment/torque—requires lateral moment history.